OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_1_forward_strand.md

 - Insert the next nucleotide, G, resulting in a kmer of length 3.
 - Mask anything above our kmer length to keep the length of 2.

-We solve this by applying a bit-mask.
-The example below handles this, and also handles nucleotides that are not A/T/C/T by just ignoring those kmers.
+We solve this by applying a bit-mask (as discussed previously).

 ```rust
 # const LOOKUP: [u8; 256] = [
 #     0, 1, 2, 3, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4,
 #     4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4,